web-native/docs/chtml/v1/scoped-js/README.md

 ## Scoped Scripts

- Scoped scripts have their `this` variable implicitly bound to their containing element.
+ Scoped scripts have their `this` variable implicitly bound to their host element.
 They are defined with the `scoped` MIME type.

 ```html
 <div id="alert">

   <script type="scoped">
     // this === #alert
   </script>

 </div>
 ```

 This lets us place behaviours just where we need them!
 This way, we are able to keep the main application layer void of the implementation details of the UI.

-Here's an *alert* component with a "remove* feature.
+Here's an *#alert* component with a "remove* feature.

 ```html
 <div id="alert">

     <div class="message"></div>
     <div class="exit" title="Close this message.">X</div>

     <script type="scoped">
         // details of how the #alert block should behave...
         this.querySelector('.exit').addEventListener('click', () => {
             this.remove();
         });
     </script>

 </div>
 ```

+## Variable Bindings

-Now, other variables in a scoped script are to be explicitly-bound from external values; variables are bound by name.
-This lets us implement a `message` variable below.
+Besides the `this` variable being implicitly bound to the script's host element, other variables in a scoped script are to be explicitly-bound to external values; variables are bound by name.

+Below, we're implementing a `message` variable in our *#alert* component.

 ```html
 <body>